usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 ### Form footer

-This widget appears at the bottom of every page of the form (if it has multiple pages).
+This widget appears at the bottom of every page of a multi-page form.
 It is not required.

 ![A form footer that lists phone numbers to call for help](https://raw.githubusercontent.com/wiki/usds/us-forms-system/images/Footer.png)

 #### Usage guidelines

 To define footer content, create a React component that renders HTML to act as a footer.
-The starter app does not include a footer, but the design of this component would be very similar to the Introduction component that the starter app contains.
+The [US Forms System Starter App](https://github.com/usds/us-forms-system-starter-app) does not include a footer, but the design of this component would be very similar to the Introduction component that the starter app contains.
 For example:

 ```js
 import Footer from '../components/Footer.jsx';